cmunden91/Knight-Guard/README.md

 <h1>Knight Guard</h1>

 Knight Guard is a game created for Windows PC's for UNCA's Undergraduate Research Symposium of April 24, 2018.
-It is an Actuin-Adventure-Platformer intended to fuse the feeling of "metroidvania" titles and platformer titles like Mega Man X.
+It is an Action-Adventure-Platformer intended to fuse the feeling of "metroidvania" titles and platformer titles like Mega Man X.

 <h2>Bugs</h2>
 Checkpoints and saving is not implemented and neither is the options menu